rppicomidi/usb_midi_host/README.md

 the transport LEDs should sequence.
 If you use a control on your MIDI device, you should see the message traffic displayed on the Serial Port Monitor.

-# MAXIMUM NUMBER OF MIDI DEVICES ATTACHED TO HOST
+# CONFIGURATION and DESIGN DETAILS
+## Maximum Number of MIDI Devices Attached to the Host
 You should define the value `CFG_TUH_DEVICE_MAX` in tusb_config.h to match the number of USB hub ports attached to the USB host port.
 For example